When do you need a Tire Rotation?

 Car is pulling

 No, you’re not going crazy.
-If your tires are due for a tire rotation, it might feel like your car is pulling to the left or to the right all the time.
+If your tires are due for a rotation, it might feel like your car is pulling to the left or to the right all the time.
 In all likelihood, your car is actually doing that.
 And a likely culprit are your tires that are in dire need of being rotated.